Box Art Brut: The no-rules designs of early computer games

 I love that the brush strokes are clearly visible in the background, and that one of the foosball teams is composed of little matching robots.
 I guess the spheroid thing in the middle is supposed to be the foosball flying at us, but the composition is weirdly static.

 Sirius Software published dozens of games in the period between 1980 and 1983, many coded by Nasir Gebelli, who left to form his own company when the Sirius founders refused to give him equity.
 Steven Levy covered Sirius in his seminal book on the early computer age, Hackers .
-If this post were about videogame titles rather than covers, they would get prime placement for The Earth Dies Screaming and Copts and Robbers .
+If this post were about videogame titles rather than covers, Sirius would get prime placement for The Earth Dies Screaming and the Egyptian-themed Copts and Robbers .